MatterMiners/lapis/docs/source/glossary.rst

          e.g. manage shutdown and error handling if required.

    Job
-      A task that requires a defined collection of resources to be successfully processed.
+      A task that requires a defined set of resources to be successfully processed.
 Processing of jobs is done by :term:`drones <Drone>`.

    Job Generator